PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/migration-guide.md

 const authProvider = new MsalAuthProvider(config, authenticationParameters, options);
 ```

 In `@azure/msal-react` you initialize your msal instance using `PublicClientApplication` exported from `@azure/msal-browser` which is then passed down to the `MsalProvider` component exported from `@azure/msal-react`.
-The config options are largely similar between `msal` and `@azure/msal-browser` but see [here](https://azuread.github.io/microsoft-authentication-library-for-js/ref/modules/_azure_msal_browser.html#configuration) for the most up to date config options.
+The config options are largely similar between `msal` and `@azure/msal-browser`, however you can refer to the [Configuration type](/javascript/api/@azure/msal-browser/configuration) for the most up to date config options.

 The `authenticationParameters` and `options` parameters used in `react-aad-msal` are not used in `@azure/msal-react`, though similar functionality can be achieved on individual components.
 This will be explained later on in this document.